 - Describe a personal case study and what blend you would create for this patient.

-Materia Medica for Blending - Materia Medica is the Latin medical term for the body of collected knowledge about the therapeutic properties of any substance used for healing.
-This curriculum, provides detailed information about 15 specific essential oils.
+- Materia Medica for Blending - Materia medica is the Latin medical term for the body of collected knowledge about the therapeutic properties of any substance used for healing.
+This curriculum provides detailed information about 15 specific essential oils.
 Five new essential oils will be introduced: Cedarwood (Cedrus atlantica), Cypress (Cupressus sempervirens), Orange (Citrus sinensis), Roman Chamomile (Matricaria recutita), and Sweet Marjoram (Oreganum majorana).
-And the 10 essential oils from the Aromatherapy I will be revisited.
+And the 10 essential oils from the Aromatherapy I course will be revisited.

-Hydrosols - Distilled water that is recaptured after the essential oil has been removed is reviewed, its history and uses.
+- Hydrosols - Learn about this process which involves distilled water that is recaptured after the essential oil has been removed and how to use them.

 Physicians, nurse practitioners, physician assistants, nurses, dietitians, and other interested health care professionals.